ThoughtCreator/loka-sdk/README.md

 The Loka Module System is revolutionary in its ability to be both flexible and scalable.
 Is composed by a multi-purpose board, a device management and geo location tool.
 The objective is to be the IoT platform of choice due to low cost, high flexibility and availability.

 The multipurpose module, whose main function is a standalone low cost tracker, can be used as a mother board or a daughter board allowing to connect a variety of sensors.
-This revolutionary concept, It addresses the cost and the Time to Market problem to introduce the many new services that are made possible by low power, low cost Sigfox network.
+This revolutionary concept, addresses the cost and the Time to Market problem to introduce the many new services that are made possible by low power, low cost Sigfox network.

 ![](Images/lokaboard_-_98x300.png)